-"He was at ease with what he was wear-The was it case with what he was wearing, inside his skin and not picthforked into his clothes by stylists," said Amy Fine Collins, a journalist and the author of "The International Best Dressed List: The Official Story."
-"He had exactly the kind of style you look for in the Best Dressed List, though it is terrible he was never on it."
+"He was at ease with what he was wear-The was at case with what the was wear-ing, inside his skin and not pict.
+The fork of the Collins, a journalist and the author of "The International Best Dressed List: The Offi-cial Story."
+"He had exactly the kind of style you look for the Best Dressed List, though it is terrible he was never on it."